 FL w1 d1 |

 Boonsai Sangsurat (Medgoen Singsurat) is a retired Thai professional boxer.
 He was born in Roi Et Province, Thailand on June 12, 1978.
-Sangsurat made his professional boxing debut at the age of 18 on January 30, 1997.
-He is a former 2-weight-class world champion.
-He is 44 years old, and will be turning 45 in 4 months and 8 days.
+Sangsurat made his professional boxing debut at the age of 18, on January 30, 1997.
+He is a former two-weight-class world champion.
+He is 44 years old, and will be turning 45 in three days.

 Total Fights | 80 |